 Lebanon Utilities Wastewater Department

-Lebanon Utilities owns and operates a wastewater collections system and treatment facility that processes sanitary waste for the City of Lebanon as well as the town of Elmwood.
+Lebanon Utilities owns and operates a wastewater collections system and treatment facility that processes sanitary waste for the City of Lebanon as well as the town of Ulen.
 The current wastewater facility has a design capacity of 3.4 million gallons per day (MGD) with a peak flow capacity of 8.6 MGD.

 Lebanon Utilities Wastewater Department is dedicated to the collection and treatment of Lebanon’s wastewater.
 Through a series of advanced wastewater treatment processes, the Lebanon Utilities Wastewater Treatment Plant operates 365 days a year.